EosFoundry/makeshift-ctrl/README.md

 Windows: nvm-windows - <https://github.com/coreybutler/nvm-windows>

+#### nvm gotchas

+Make sure to install the correct version of node as specified in `makeshift-ctrl/.nvmrc`

+i.e. `nvm install 16.17.0`

+The pinned version of node is always available in the `.nvmrc`, this documentation could be out of date!

 ### IDE Setup

 This project has been developed in [emacs](https://www.gnu.org/software/emacs/) and [vscode](https://code.visualstudio.com/).
 For beginners, vscode is likely easier to start with.